 - Severely visually impaired people often don't read web pages; they listen to them instead.
 This is done with software called a screen reader.
 This software provides ways to get fast access to given text content.
 Among the various techniques used, they provide an outline of the document by reading out the headings, allowing their users to find the information they need quickly.
 If headings are not available, they will be forced to listen to the whole document read out loud.

-We therefore need to give our content structural markup.
+Therefore, we need to give our content structural markup.

 Let's jump straight in with a live example.
 In the example below, add elements to the raw text in the Input field so that it appears as a heading and two paragraphs in the Output field.